kzytka/CS5500/Project1/README.txt

 Mahsa Rahimian
 Jennifer Aparicio Shifferaw

+We have neither given nor received unauthorized assistance on this work

 Implementation of Linked Lists
 In this project, linked list data structure written in C is implemented.
 An item is a character string (item) in a linked list, which is a dynamic data structure made up of nodes that each hold a pointer to the next node (next).
 Using a header file (list.h) for declarations, a source file (list.c) for function implementations, and a test file (list_test.c) for demonstration, the implementation adheres to best practices.

 Running Tests
+EAS VM Instructions:
+Our VM is located in the CS5500 folder/japarici and the VM is named Jen.
+The files are in /home/kzytka and the password is Got3@mgo! and it is not a root user.

+GitHub Instructions:
 Use the following instructions to compile and launch the sample program that is provided:
 a.
 Make a repository clone: